LogtalkDotOrg/logtalk3/manuals/sources/glossary.rst

       may be intermixed with Logtalk entity definitions.

    adapter file
-      A Prolog source file defining a minimal abstraction layer between the Logtalk compiler/runtime and a specific
-      :term:`backend Prolog compiler`.
+      A Prolog source file defining a minimal abstraction layer between the Logtalk compiler/runtime and a specific :term:`backend Prolog compiler`.

    doclet file
-      A source file whose main purpose is to generate documentation for e.g. a :term:`library` or an application.
+      A :term:`source file` whose main purpose is to generate documentation for e.g. a :term:`library` or an application.

    loader file
       A :term:`source file` whose main purpose is to load a set of